ceccocats/tkDNN/README.md

 The main goal of this project is to exploit NVIDIA boards as much as possible to obtain the best inference performance.
 It does not allow training.

-If you use tkDNN in your research, please cite one of the following papers.
+If you use tkDNN in your research, please cite the [following paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9212130&casa_token=sQTJXi7tJNoAAAAA:BguH9xCIY48MxbtDS3LXzIXzO-9sWArm7Hd7y7BwaLmqRuM_Gx8bOYizFPNMNtpo5K0kB-P-).
 For use in commercial solutions, write at gattifrancesco@hotmail.it and micaela.verucchi@unimore.it or refer to https://hipert.unimore.it/ .

 ```
-Accepted paper @ IRC 2020, will soon be published.
-M. Verucchi, L. Bartoli, F. Bagni, F. Gatti, P. Burgio and M. Bertogna, "Real-Time clustering and LiDAR-camera fusion on embedded platforms for self-driving cars",  in proceedings in IEEE Robotic Computing (2020)

-Accepted paper @ ETFA 2020, will soon be published.
+@inproceedings{verucchi2020systematic,
+  title={A Systematic Assessment of Embedded Neural Networks for Object Detection},
-M. Verucchi, G. Brilli, D. Sapienza, M. Verasani, M. Arena, F. Gatti, A. Capotondi, R. Cavicchioli, M. Bertogna, M. Solieri
+  author={Verucchi, Micaela and Brilli, Gianluca and Sapienza, Davide and Verasani, Mattia and Arena, Marco and Gatti, Francesco and Capotondi, Alessandro and Cavicchioli, Roberto and Bertogna, Marko and Solieri, Marco},
-"A Systematic Assessment of Embedded Neural Networks for Object Detection", in IEEE International Conference on Emerging Technologies and Factory Automation (2020)
+  booktitle={2020 25th IEEE International Conference on Emerging Technologies and Factory Automation (ETFA)},
+  volume={1},
+  pages={937--944},
+  year={2020},
+  organization={IEEE}
+}
 ```

 ## FPS Results